mooxphp/moox/README.md

 # Use the prepared composer.json
 cp _custom/composer.json-example _custom/composer.json

-# Use the matching environment for Valet, Sail or Laragon
-cp .env.valet .env
-cp .env.sail .env
+# Create a .env file and adjust to your needs
-cp .env.laragon .env
+cp .env.example .env

 # Build
 composer install